gmlc-dispatches/dispatches/docs/models/fossil/existing_power_plant.rst

 Degrees of Freedom
 ------------------

-The Existing Power Plant Model as X degrees of freedom.
+The Existing Power Plant Model has X degrees of freedom.

 Model Structure